Krishnkumar542/ML_Naive_Bayes_Classifier/README.md

 ![Confusion Matrix](https://github.com/Krishnkumar542/ML_Naive_Bayes_Classifier/blob/main/CM.png)

 The above confusion matrix predicts well-given flowers based on their different features such as sepal length, sepal width, petal length, and petal width.
 The model accurately predict setosa flower 16 times after training the data.
 Similarly, the versicolor and virginica flowers model accurately predict 22 time.
 However, only two times model predict versicolor flower as virginica flower and one time predict virginica flower as versicolor flower.
-Hence, it work well as shown in the report.
+Hence, it accurately predict the flowers 60 times whereas unable to predict 3 times.
+Therefore, it work well as shown in the report.

 ## Summary
 Now, let's summarize the classification model and its accuracy.
 From the above confusion matrix, it is noticeable that only two times model predict versicolor flower as virginica flower and one time predict virginica flower as versicolor flower.
 Otherwise, classifier works well and predict flower same as actual flower depending upon different features such as sepal length, sepal width, petal length, and petal width.
 The accuracy score of the Gaussian Naive Bayes model is obtained 95%.
 Also, the precision, recall and f1- score are estimated as shown in the above report.